Colony of Virginia: Economy

-The entrepreneurs of the Virginia Company experimented with a number of means of making the colony profitable.
+The entrepreneurs of the Virginia Company experimented with several means of making the colony profitable.
 The orders sent with the first colonists instructed that they search for precious metals (specifically gold).
 While no gold was found, various products were sent back, including pitch and clapboard.
 In 1608, early attempts were made at breaking the Continental hold on glassmaking through the creation of a glassworks.
 In 1619, the colonists built the first ironworks in North America.

 In 1612, settler John Rolfe planted tobacco obtained from Bermuda (during his stay there as part of the third supply).
 Within a few years, the crop proved extremely lucrative in the European market.
 As the English increasingly used tobacco products, the production of tobacco in the American colonies became a significant economic driver, especially in the tidewater region surrounding the Chesapeake Bay.
+From 1616 to 1619, the only exports of the colony were tobacco and sassafras.

 Colonists developed plantations along the rivers of Virginia, and social/economic systems developed to grow and distribute this cash crop.
 Some elements of this system included the importation and use of enslaved Africans to cultivate and process crops, which included harvesting and drying periods.
 Planters would have their workers fill large hogsheads with tobacco and convey them to inspection warehouses.
 In 1730, the Virginia House of Burgesses standardized and improved the quality of tobacco exported by establishing the Tobacco Inspection Act of 1730, which required inspectors to grade tobacco at 40 specified locations.